Japan’s Shinzo Abe visits the hospital again as health concerns intensify

+“Today, I listened to the results of the exams in detail and took some additional exams,” Abe told reporters.
+“I will pay utmost attention to my health and will do my best going forward.”

-That in itself is hardly a reason to write the long-serving leader’s political obituary, as he approaches the final year of his tenure, due to end in September 2021.
+The hospital visit in itself is hardly a reason to write the leader’s political obituary, as he approaches the final year of his tenure, due to end in September 2021.

 But persistent reports have suggested the 65-year-old Abe is exhausted after a stressful few months coping with the coronavirus pandemic and rising public unhappiness with his leadership.
 Others have suggested he could be suffering from a return of the ulcerative colitis that cut short his previous term in office in 2007.

-Abe has discharged official duties this month, attending ceremonies marking the 75th anniversaries of the atomic bombing of Hiroshima and Nagasaki as well as Japan’s 1945 surrender, but he has held few news conferences despite a surge in coronavirus infections and a plunging economy.
+Abe has conducted official duties this month, attending ceremonies marking the 75th anniversaries of the atomic bombing of Hiroshima and Nagasaki as well as Japan’s 1945 surrender, but he has held few news conferences despite a surge in coronavirus infections and a plunging economy.

 Officially, the government says there is no reason for concern.

-Abe said last week’s tests were carried out “to make absolutely sure that my health is in good shape,” while Health Minister Katsunobu Kato said he was “not at all” worried about the leader’s condition.
+Abe had said last week’s tests were carried out “to make absolutely sure that my health is in good shape,” while Health Minister Katsunobu Kato said that he was “not at all” worried about the leader’s condition.
 Education Minister Koichi Hagiuda said Abe might be “feeling tired” due to his chronic health condition but was “all right.”

 Abe has a routine medical checkup every six months, and last week’s tests were billed as a follow-up to his last visit in June.